Do you want to install Google Analytics in WordPress? Knowing how your audience interacts with your website is crucial for your success.

 This method is not as good as MonsterInsights because you will not be able to do advanced tracking configuration, and you will not be able to view Google Analytics data in your WordPress dashboard.

-First, you will need to copy your Google Analytics tracking code that you copied earlier in Step 4 when signing up for Google Analytics account.
+First, you will need to copy your Google Analytics tracking code (Global site tag) that you copied in Step 4 earlier when creating a Google Analytics account.

-Next, you need to install and activate the Insert Headers and Footers plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+Next, you need to install and activate the WPCode plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Settings » Insert Headers and Footers page.
-Here you need to paste the Google Analytics tracking code that you copied earlier into the ‘Scripts in headers’ section.
+Upon activation, you need to visit the Code Snippets » Header & Footer page.
+Here you must paste the Google Analytics tracking code that you copied earlier into the ‘Header’ section.

 That’s all, you have successfully installed Google Analytics on your site.

-First, you will need to copy your Google Analytics tracking code that you copied earlier in Step 4 when signing up for Google Analytics account.
+First, you will need to copy the Google Analytics tracking code that you copied in Step 4 earlier.
+You can view it in the Web Stream Installation section under the ‘Install manually’ tab.

-Now there are two common ways to add this code in your WordPress theme files.
+Now there are two common ways to add this code to your WordPress theme files.
 You can choose either one of them (not both).

-Simply edit the header.php file in your WordPress theme and paste the Google Analytics tracking that code you copied earlier right after the <body>
+Simply edit the header.php file in your WordPress theme and paste the Google Analytics tracking code that you copied earlier right after the <body> tag.

 Don’t forget to save your changes and upload the file back to your server.